Over-Regulation. A Field of Dreams Or a Minefield?

 The Playing Field Challenge In The Recycling Industry

 The recycling industry brings all of this into focus since there are very clear objectives.
-Our mandate is to divert waste from the waste stream and either re-use or re-purpose it, use it in some way to unlock the energy stored inside the waste or process it to provide raw material for the manufacture of new products.
+Our mandate is to divert waste from the waste stream and either re-use or re-purpose it, Regulation uses it in some way to unlock the energy stored inside the waste or process it to provide the raw material for the manufacture of new products.

 The Challenges Just Keep On Coming